-3 Sales Compensation Concepts We’re Thankful For
+3 Sales Compensation Concepts to be Thankful For

 This blog post is the second part of a five-part series designed to provide you with guidance and thought leadership for the sales compensation plan design process.
 This second article will examine the three sales compensation plan design concepts that we are thankful for, and show you how to leverage these concepts to get the most out of your sales compensation plan design process.

 Sales Compensation plan design is no easy task, and as we move through the holiday season and the tail end of the year, it can feel like a daunting task to take on the whole process on your own.
 That’s why we’re thankful to have guiding sales compensation concepts to take the pressure off.
 With data backed, bench-marked plan design components, you’re never planning in a vacuum, and you’re always on the strategic side of the fence.

 So, let’s dive into the concepts and components of sales compensation planning that we’re thankful for, and touch on a few of the overarching principles that should guide the construction of your plans.
 If you use these concepts as the frame for your planning process, you’ll have the foundation for well-designed sales compensation plans.
 To prepare for the big feast, here’s what you need to keep in mind:

 - Your plans should be aligned to the sales roles.

 - Your plans need to be rooted in your company culture and philosophy.

 - Your plans must be constructed to drive the right sales behaviors.